PavanRangani/docs/docs/prd/philanthropy/contribution.md

 ## Edit Contribution

-- Can be edited any time.  `
+- Can be edited any time.
+- Notes, Payment mode can be changed any time

 ### UI Requirement